Brompton Bicycle: Design

 All Brompton folding bicycle models share the same curved frame, consisting of a hinged main tube, pivoting rear triangle, fork, and hinged handle-bar stem.
-The main tube and stem are made of steel in all models.
+The main tube and stem are made of steel in most models.
 The rear triangle and fork are either steel or titanium, depending on model.
-The steel sections are joined by brazing rather than welding.
+The T line introduced in 2022 has an all-titanium frame and other lightweight components.
+Steel sections are joined by brazing rather than welding.
 Wheel rim size is 349 mm, carrying tyres with 16″ tread diameter.
 The handlebars and some peripheral components are aluminium.